wang-jun-hao/tp/docs/DeveloperGuide.md

 We have decided to implement `addnote` command this way for 2 reasons:
 1. When user starts MediBook, not all `patient`s' list of medical notes would have been loaded into the program's memory.
-Only allowing `addnote` after `access` ensures that the patient's list of medical notes would have been loaded at the point of adding new medical notes.
+Only allowing `addnote` after `access` ensures that the patient's list of medical notes would have been loaded at that point.
 2. It allows for a shorter `addnote` command as the user does not need to specify a target `patient`.

 Elaboration on point 1:
 * A medical records software contains many `patients`, each with potentially many `medical note`s.
 * Every `patient` in the `model` has a `MedicalNoteList` that is initialised as an empty list at program start-up to optimise start-up time
-* `MedicalNoteList` of every patient is loaded only when necessary (`access` on patient)
+* `MedicalNoteList` of every patient is loaded only when necessary.
 * `access`-ing a `patient` loads the stored medical note list and sets the `MedicalNoteList` of the `patient` to the retrieved list
-* Hence, `addnote` command can only be called when viewing a `patient`'s profile as it ensures that the `MedicalNoteList` has already been loaded

 ### Deleting medical notes from a patient

 #### Implementation

-* The implementation of parsing of a `deletenote` command is similar to that of a `addnote` command, involving `DeleteNoteCommand` and `DeleteNoteCommandParser` instead.
+* The implementation of parsing of a `deletenote` command is similar to that of a `addnote` command.
-* The general action of `DeleteNoteCommand#execute()` is similar to that of `AddNoteCommand#execute()`, using `Patient#deleteMedicalNoteAtIndex(int)` instead.
+* The general action of `DeleteNoteCommand#execute()` is similar to that of `AddNoteCommand#execute()`.
-* A key difference is that the `DeleteNoteCommand#execute()` verifies that the logged in `Doctor` is the same `Doctor` who authored the target `MedicalNote` object before proceeding with the update.
+* A key difference is that the `DeleteNoteCommand#execute()` verifies that the logged in `Doctor` is the same `Doctor` who authored the `MedicalNote` object before proceeding with the update.

-The following sequence diagram highlights the unique aspects of delete note operation:
+The following sequence diagram highlights unique aspects of delete note operation:

 ![DeleteNoteSequenceDiagramModel](images/DeleteNoteSequenceModel.png)